Nihad Đedović

 Nihad Đedović (born January 12, 1990) is a Bosnian professional basketball player for Unicaja of the Liga ACB.
 He also represented the Bosnia and Herzegovina national basketball team internationally.

 Professional career

 Đedović started his career with KK Bosna, but FC Barcelona signed him when he was just 16 years old.
 He never got a real chance to play in Barcelona, and spent most of the time on loans in Cornellà, Obradoiro and with Virtus Roma.
 After leaving Barcelona, he played for Galatasaray and Alba Berlin.

 In July 2013 he signed for Bayern Munich.
 In July 2014, it was announced that he signed a two-year extension with the team.
 On July 11, 2016, Đedović agreed on a contract extension with Bayern until 2018, including a team option for the 2018–19 season.

 On June 22, 2022, he signed with Unicaja of the Liga ACB.
+On March 6, 2025, he signed a contract extension with the team.

 Bosnian national team

 He was one of the key players of Bosnia and Herzegovina national team.
 On EuroBasket 2011 he averaged 10.6 points, 5.2 rebounds and 4.2 assists per game, while on EuroBasket 2013 he averaged 17.8 points, 5.2 rebounds and 4.2 assists per game.